Person looking at phone

 Whilst starting the day with a scroll through Instagram might seem harmless on the surface, it affects the rest of your day in a big way.
 When you're doing something highly stimulating like scrolling through social media your brain experiences a large increase in a neurochemical called dopamine (a chemical important for motivation and pleasure).
 The problem is that after a dopamine high like this, dopamine levels drop significantly below their usual levels, causing us to feel low on energy, anxious and even depressed.
 Then these feelings motivate us to go back and keep scrolling to feel better.
 You're essentially teaching your brain every morning to care about nothing but social media.
 Not a fabulous way to start your day…

-One tiny thing to do now: Set a daily schedule for Do Not Disturb to turn on between your bedtime and until an hour after you wake up.
+Worth trying: Set a daily schedule for Do Not Disturb to turn on between your bedtime and until an hour after you wake up.

 5. Find alternative ways to spend your time